nevissecurity/nevis-mobile-authentication-sdk-example-app-flutter/README.md

 This repository contains the example application demonstrating how to use the Nevis Mobile Authentication SDK Flutter plugin in a Flutter application.
 The Nevis Mobile Authentication SDK allows you to integrate FIDO UAF 1.1 based authentication in your mobile application.

-Some of the features demonstrated in this example are:
+Some features demonstrated in this example application are:

-* first
-* second
-* third
+* Registering via QR code
+* Simulating and in-band authentication after registration
+* Deregistering a registered account
+* Changing the PIN of the PIN authenticator
+* Changing the device information
+* Registering using the Auth Cloud API (app link URIs)

+Please note that the example application only demonstrates a subset of the SDK features.
+The main purpose is to demonstrate how the SDK can be used and not to cover all supported scenarios and use cases.

 ## Getting Started